microsoft/msticpy/docs/source/data_acquisition/Sentinel.rst

 we need to instantiate the MicrosoftSentinel class and authenticate to Azure.
 Authentication to the Microsoft Sentinel API is handled via an the azure_auth package.

-By default `['env', 'cli', 'msi', 'interactive']` is used but you can provide an alternative list to `.connect` via the auth_methods parameter.
+By default ``['cli', 'msi', 'devicecode']`` is used but you can provide an alternative list to ``.connect`` via the auth_methods parameter.

 .. code:: ipython3

         sentinel = MicrosoftSentinel()
         sentinel.connect(auth_methods=['cli','interactive'])

+For more details see :doc:`../getting_started/AzureAuthentication` and :ref:`getting_started/SettingsEditor:Azure Cloud and Authentication Settings`.

 Get Microsoft Sentinel Workspaces
 ---------------------------------